JhinTsako/Project_F.O.U.R-Knights_Lament/README.md

 Fixed some minor graphical issues and updated some others Added 1/3 Basic Attack Animations

-Its been a while and I had no time to work on this unfortunately, next one is gonna be sooner and its gonna be bigger!! <br>
+Its been a while and I had no time to work on this unfortunately, next one is gonna be sooner (probably) <br>

 ### Feel free to check everything out!
 ***Note***<br>